RAF Brawdy: Hawker Sea Hawk

 807 Naval Air Squadron fighter squadron, moved from RNAS Anthorn (HMS Nuthatch), 5 May 1954, it received Hawker Sea Hawk F.2.
 As the squadron worked-up, these were swapped for FB.3 variant, in November, before embarking on HMS Bulwark, in February 1955, for two weeks.
 FGA.4 variants arrived in March, and in July, the squadron embarked on HMS Albion.

 895 Naval Air Squadron fighter squadron, reformed at RNAS Brawdy, on the 23 April 1956.
 It was equipped with Hawker Sea Hawk FGA.4 and FGA.6 aircraft, embarking in HMS Bulwark, in August.
-It swapped these for FB.3 variants and then took part in Suez operations.
+It swapped these for FB.3 variants and then took part in Suez Crisis operations.

 897 Naval Air Squadron fighter squadron, reformed at RNAS Brawdy, on the 7 November 1955.
 It was equipped with Hawker Sea Hawk FB.3 aircraft, embarking in HMS Eagle in April 1956.
 In October 1956, it swapped to the FGA.6 variant and took part in Suez operations.

 898 Naval Air Squadron fighter squadron, reformed at RNAS Brawdy, on the 24 August 1953.
 It was equipped with Hawker Sea Hawk F1 aircraft, however, these we replaced by FB.3 in July 1954.
 Embarking in HMS Albion in September 1954 for six months, before briefly joining HMS Bulwark in May 1955.
 It re-equipped with Hawker Sea Hawk FGA.6 aircraft, and in September 1955 embarked in HMS Ark Royal.
 It disbanded at RNAS Brawdy on the 19 April 1956, reforming on the 30 July, this time with Hawker Sea Hawk FGA.4 aircraft.
 These were replaced by FGA.6 in January 1957, in which month it joined HMS Ark Royal.
 Further spells on other aircraft carriers followed, however, it disbanded at RNAS Brawdy, on 30 April 1959.